ubcrcc/LWT-website/documentation/2-WebPresence.md

 1. Go to [Porkbun's website](https://porkbun.com/account/loginOnly).

-2. Use username "ubcrccmarketing@gmail.com" and password "ubcrccWebs1te$" to sign in.
+2. Use username *ubcrccmarketing@gmail.com* and password *ubcrccWebs1te$* to sign in.

 3. You will likely be asked for a verification code, sent to the Red Cross email.
-Use password "ubcrccmarketing@gmail.com" and password "UBCRCC202425!" to sign in to the email.
+Use username *ubcrccmarketing@gmail.com* and password *UBCRCC202425!* to sign in to the email.

 Sometimes this sign in can fail, I've found I run into fewer problems using Chrome over Safari.